milahose/contacts-manager/README.md

 ## Live demo of app

-[Here's the app](https://contacts-manager-e486f.firebaseapp.com) you're about to build, check it out!
+[Here's the app](https://contacts-manager-e486f.firebaseapp.com), check it out!
 Create a user or login to get started with the contacts manager.

 ## Setup and install